About NanOlogy

 Approach: Clinical interest in intratumoral therapy is increasing because of advancements in interventional oncology and growing recognition of the importance of treating the primary tumor across the disease spectrum.
 Clinical trials are underway by NanOlogy in multiple therapeutic areas to evaluate local delivery of concentrated, sustained investigational drugs to increase solid tumor response, eliminate toxicities associated with systemic agents, and promote anti-tumor immunomodulation.

-Purcision Technology: The NanOlogy commercial scale GMP production platform precipitates dissolved drug substances with sonication and compressed supercritical fluid carbon dioxide to form stable large surface area microparticles (LSAMs) of pure drug containing no excipients or coating agents.
+Purcision Technology: Developed by CritiTech, Inc. (Lawrence, KS) and licensed to NanOlogy for oncology, the Purcision commercial scale GMP production platform precipitates dissolved drug substances with sonication and compressed supercritical fluid carbon dioxide to form stable large surface area microparticles (LSAMs) of pure drug containing no excipients or coating agents.
 LSAMs have a disproportionately large surface area to particle size ratio that enables retention of particles at the disease site and continuous local therapeutic drug release over time with gradual systemic elimination at subtoxic levels.
 Feasibility of the Purcision technology has been established in multiple drug classes including taxanes, platins, TKIs, and PARPIs.
 Two clinical stage investigational drugs (LSAM-PTX and LSAM-DTX) have completed clinical trials in multiple solid tumors with excellent tolerability and promising signs of tumor response and immunomodulation.

 NanOlogy Team

-Paul is Chairman and CEO of NanOlogy and DFB Pharmaceuticals.
+Paul is founder and chairman of NanOlogy and CEO of DFB Pharmaceuticals.
 In 1990, Paul and two partners founded DFB growing annual sales from $18 million to more than $400 million across multiple companies, with operations in Texas, New Jersey, Germany, and Canada.
 This growth was achieved with no shareholder dilution.
 DFB sold major operating companies by 2012 realizing more than $1.5 billion of value.

 In 2013, Paul and a remaining partner invested some of the proceeds into a new vision for DFB.
 This vision leveraged a retained operating company, Phyton Biotech, to establish a foothold in oncology.
 This led to the identification of the innovative Purcision technology, and collaboration with CritiTech in 2015, to develop the technology under a newly created venture, NanOlogy, LLC.
 NanOlogy has now progressed investigational drugs based on the technology into clinical research across multiple solid tumors.